 Last year, for example, he shot a photo of a single father from South Africa who came in with his five sons.
-His wife had been killed in violence.
-At Ogden, a foster mother brought in three unrelated foster boys who were 15 and 16 years old.
+The man's wife had been killed in violence.
+In Ogden, a foster mother brought in three unrelated foster boys who were 15 and 16 years old.

-Miyo Strong, a third generation portrait photographer with Salt Lake-based Busath photography, said she can't think of a better way to start off the holiday season because doing something for others really makes you appreciate everything you have in your own life.
+Miyo Strong, a third-generation portrait photographer with Salt Lake-based Busath photography, said she can't think of a better way to start off the holiday season because doing something for others really makes her appreciate everything she has in her life.

-"Last year, I photographed a single parent family," said Strong.
+"Last year, I photographed a single-parent family," she said.
 "It was a single father with five children, four girls and a boy, who had never had a family picture taken.
 The oldest was a teenager.
 To go 15 or 16 years without a family portrait broke my heart.
 It was really meaningful.
 There was a great family dynamic going.
 It was really fun how well the dad was doing with the kids."

 When the shoot finished, the lone girl came up to Strong to thank her.